ibm-mas/gitops-demo/README.md

 ## Configure MAS Core Platform

-The **MAS Core Platform** requires configuration for DRO, SLS, and Mongo (DocumentDB) in order to progress to `Healty`.
+The **MAS Core Platform** requires configuration for DRO, SLS, and Mongo (DocumentDB) in order to progress to `Healthy`.
 We will set these configurations up now using the `mas gitops-mas-config` function.
 This is used to `upsert`, or `remove` different types of MAS configurations to/from a list in the `/<account>/<cluster>/<instance>/ibm-mas-suite-configs.yaml` file in the **Config Repository**.
 Depending on the type of configuration, it may also perform other actions like creating or deleting secrets from AWS Secrets Manager.

 ### Suite System Mongo Configuration